mrzv/reeber/ext/Catch2/docs/reporters.md

    assertions.
 Usually reporters do not report successful assertions and don't need them for their output, but sometimes the desired output format includes passing assertions even without the `-s` flag.

+### Per-reporter configuration

+> Per-reporter configuration was introduced in Catch2 3.0.1

+Catch2 supports some configuration to happen per reporter.
+The configuration options fall into one of two categories:

+* Catch2-recognized options
+* Reporter-specific options

+The former is a small set of universal options that Catch2 handles for the reporters, e.g. output file or console colour mode.
+The latter are options that the reporters have to handle themselves, but the keys and values can be arbitrary strings, as long as they don't contain `::`.
+This allows writing reporters that can be significantly customized at runtime.

+Reporter-specific options always have to be prefixed with "X" (large letter X).

 ### Other expected functionality of a reporter